CBI raids Congress’ DK Shivakumar in alleged corruption case, recovers Rs 50 lakh in cash

 Bengaluru, Oct 05: The Central Bureau of Investigation (CBI) on Monday recovered a total of Rs 50 lakh in cash during raids at Congress leader DK Shivakumar in alleged a corruption case.

-The CBI is carrying out searches at 14 locations in Karnataka and Maharashtra at the premises of DK Shivakumar in an alleged corruption case.
+The CBI is carrying out searches at 14 locations in Karnataka and Maharashtra including residences as well as business establishments, connected with Karnataka Congress leader DK Shivakumar in alleged a corruption case.

 "CBI has registered a case against based on allegations of acquisition of disproportionate assets.
 Searches are being conducted today at 14 locations including nine in Karnataka, four in Delhi, and one in Mumbai," the probe agency said reportedly said in a statement.